 Art Skills is a basic art course acquainting students with the many facets of art.
 Beginning with the elements of art, students will learn the basics.
 From this point, work is created in various media: graphite, colored pencils, paint, charcoal, chalk, pen and ink, and watercolor.
-The fundamentals of drawing and painting will be introduced including still life and figure drawing/painting.
-Three-dimensional work will be explored in the mediums of clay, plaster, and/or paper-mache.
-A sketchbook with weekly assignments is required.
-There will also be weekly discussions and writing prompts pertaining to art history.
-Students are encouraged to enroll in Art Skills A & B for the entire year.
+The fundamentals of drawing, painting, and design will be introduced including still life and color mixing assignments.
+Students will maintain a class notebook (bullet journal), art journal and a digital portfolio as requirements of the class.
+Students are encouraged to enroll in Art Skills (A) & (B) for the entire year.
 There will be no repetition of projects between the two classes.